IamKingWaiMark/FirebaseTS/README.md

         firebasetsAuthService.sendPasswordResetEmail(
             "myEmail@MyEmail963.123.456",
             err => {
                 // ...
-This code will execute when it finish attemp to send an instructional email.
+This code will execute when it finish attempt to send an instructional email.
                 // It may or may not return an error.
             }
         );